stensalweb/kscript/README.md

 At the same time, I also wanted something which could rival Python as a usable scripting and/or systems scripting language.
 However, I did away with relevant whitespace, Python's overuse of `:` (which even Python core devs are regretting with the addition of the walrus operator), odd choices for vocabulary (like, why do I `except` something always?
 I prefer `catch`, because sometimes you expect a so-called 'exception' to be thrown, so it's not really anything special.
 This is just one example, though), and again, (useless) feature bloat.

 Python has a ~20-40ms startup time for me, varying on which machine I use, etc. But this is just to print out a single string!
 For system utilities (which may be called in a loop from a shell), this time can start adding up.
 My goal is a <10ms startup time on an average system, even with a module system.
-Currently, I am well within that.
+Currently, I am well within that (<3ms)

 ## Building